greencardamom/xcite/README.md

 Installation
 ========

-1. Install BotWikiAwk following setup instructions.
+1. Create a project on Toolforge and install BotWikiAwk following setup instructions.

 2. Install Nim